Last Updated on November 11, 2021 by Jim Ferri

 By Jim Ferri

-It’s not only one of the best-known wine regions in the world but, at 27 miles long and only 5 miles across at its widest, is also one of the smallest.
+That’s because at 27 miles long and only 5 miles across at its widest, it’s one of the smallest wine regions in the world.

-More amazing is that it also has more Michelin-starred restaurants per capita than any other wine region on the planet, eight in all.
+Despite its size, it also has more Michelin-starred restaurants per capita than any other wine region on the planet, seven in all.

 And one can’t forget the remarkable beauty of its countryside, picture-perfect with tidy rows of trees and vines all standing straight and neat like little arboreal soldiers.